surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 range of the slider can be extended using the context menu.

 **Portamento** – Portamento is when a new note will slide in pitch from the pitch of the last played note.
-This setting determine how long the slide will be.
+This setting determines how long the slide will be.
 A setting of 0 disables Portamento.
 This parameter can be tempo-synced.